idodov/MusicTracker/README.md

 # Guide to Creating an AI Data Analyst for Top Music Charts

-Welcome to your ultimate guide for setting up an AI data analyst to track top music charts using Google AI Conversation Agent integrated with Home Assistant.
+Setup an AI data analyst to track top music charts using Google AI Conversation Agent integrated with Home Assistant.
 Feel free to use any other AI agents you prefer.
 Let’s get your music data grooving!

 ## Steps to Get Started

 ### 1. Google AI Integration

-- Install the Google AI integration using your Google API key as described on the integration page.
+- Install the [Google Generative AI Conversation](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) using your Google API key as described on the integration page.

 ### 2. Prepare Home Assistant